Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

-The proof of this theorem is given in~\cref{sec:pfconsistency} in the Appendix.
-It follows from~\cref{theo:nullrankhotelling} and the condition $\E\bJ(\Rl(\bX))\neq\E\bJ(\Rl(\bY))$; these imply that $\rhsc$ converges to zero under $H_0$ and a positive number under the alternative, thus, implying consistency. \begin{remark}[Connection to Wilcoxon's test] For $d=1$, if $\bJ(\cdot)$ is nondecreasing (as is the case with quantile functions) then it is easy to see that whenever $\bY$ is stochastically larger (respectively, smaller) than $\bX$, we have $\E\bJ(\Rl(\bY))>\E\bJ(\Rl(\bX))$ (respectively, $\E\bJ(\Rl(\bY))<\E\bJ(\Rl(\bX))$).\footnote{For relevant definitions and properties of stochastic ordering see~\cite[Equation (1.A.1)]{Shaked2007}.} This is the exact condition for the consistency of Wilcoxon's rank sum test (see~\cite{Zimmerman2012} for details). \end{remark}
+The proof of this theorem is given in~\cref{sec:pfconsistency}.
+It follows from~\cref{theo:nullrankhotelling} which we use to show that $\rhsc$ converges to zero under $H_0$ and a positive number under the alternative, thus, implying consistency. \begin{remark}[Connection to Wilcoxon's rank-sum test] For $d=1$, if $\bJ(\cdot)$ is nondecreasing (as is the case with quantile functions) then it is easy to see that whenever $\bY$ is stochastically larger (respectively, smaller) than $\bX$, we have $\E\bJ(\Rl(\bY))>\E\bJ(\Rl(\bX))$ (respectively, $\E\bJ(\Rl(\bY))<\E\bJ(\Rl(\bX))$).
+This is the exact condition for the consistency of Wilcoxon's rank sum test (see~\cite{Zimmerman2012} for details). \end{remark}

-While Theorem \ref{theo:rhconsis} gives the general condition under which the test $\prsc$ is consistent, it is not directly apparent how it applies to the location alternatives where $f_2(\cdot)= f_1(\cdot - \bD)$, for some $\bD \in \R^d\backslash\{\bm 0\}$.
+While Theorem \ref{theo:rhconsis} gives the general condition under which the test $\prsc$ is consistent, it is not directly apparent how it applies to the location-shift alternatives where $f_2(\cdot)= f_1(\cdot - \bD)$, for some $\bD \in \R^d\backslash\{\bm 0\}$.
 In this case, the two-sample testing problem \eqref{eq:twosamden} becomes:

 The following proposition shows the consistency $\prsc$ for the above problem.